How to Ace a Telephone Job Interview

 You may think a phone interview is not as serious as a face-to-face interview and decide to wing it.
 That would be a mistake.
 Hirers follow strict metrics to maintain the quality of candidates referred for an interview.
 You need to prepare well beforehand to maximize your chances of an on-site interview, so here are 9 tips to help you pass the screening process for a job in tech.

 Rehearse Your Answers Ahead of Time

-Also, prepare to offer solutions to specific tech problems thrown at you by the interviewer.
+Also, prepare to offer solutions to specific tech problems the interviewer throws at you.
 It gages your technical skill as well as your problem-solving approach.
-While you don’t know exactly what the interviewer will ask for these types of questions, at least be aware they may come up.
+Although you don’t know exactly what the interviewer will ask for these types of questions, it's important to at least be aware they may come up.

 Know which questions tripped you up and prepare solid answers to avoid crashing during the call.
-Hirer’s want someone confident about their strengths and skills.
-So listen to feedback from your interview practice buddy on how you sound.
+Hirers want someone confident about their strengths and skills.
+Listen to feedback from your interview practice buddy on how you sound.

 Pick the Right Location

 You want to be comfortable without sounding too relaxed.
 Pick a spot free from distractions and noise.
 That includes children, spouses, and pets!
 If it’s impossible to be alone during the interview, make sure others know not to interrupt you.

 Cell phones can be unreliable; the battery might die, or the reception could be terrible.
 The conversation needs to be clear and uninterrupted so you can hear the questions correctly and provide relevant answers.